OE-FET/Origin-Scripts/README.md

 - `dielectric`: The dielectric used to make the FET (e.g. Cytop-M, Cytop-S, PMMA).
 	- For details, look inside the `Library` script.
 	- **NOTE**: The `dielectric` field is used as an input in the `DielectricThicknessCalc` function of the `Library` script.
 The latter has some preset dielectric thicknesses that can be used to extract the mobility.
-	- To set the dielectric thickness manually, open the script to be executed (not the `Library` script itself), comment out `DielectricThicknessCalc` function and set the `dielectricthickness` variable manually.
+	- To set the dielectric thickness manually, open the script to be executed (not the `Library` script itself), comment out `DielectricThicknessCalc` function and set the `dielectricthickness` parameter manually.
 - `DielectricConcentration`: The format is either in a `v/v ratio`, or in `g/L` (e.g. 3-1, 50-gl).
 	- For details, look inside the `Library` script.
 - `sampleNo`: The number of the sample (e.g. 1st).
 - `step`: The step of the measurement (see the [Step Convention](#the-step-convention) section). **Applies to EG-OFETs only.**
 - `stepNo`: The step number (e.g. 1, 2, 3...)
 - `deviceNo`: The number of the device, if there are multiple devices on the same sample.
 - `length`: The length of the device (distance between the source-drain electrodes).
-Usually there are FETs with different channel length but same width on the same sample.
+Usually a sample will contain FETs with different channel lengths.
 	- The format is `No-Units` (e.g. 20-um).
 	- The value of the `width` is a **parameter** that can be adjusted in the script itself.
 There is no field in the filename from which to extract this value.
 - `condition(air/N2_liquid)`: The condition in which the sample has been stored (for shelf-life stability), or is being measured (for operational stability).